ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 The best electric road bikes are…

 I’ve had the pleasure of riding a few of the e-road bikes featured below, and they’re all very high quality machines.
 For me, the best electric road bikes should be light, nimble and produce assist that enhances the riding experience instead of dominating it.
+If you prefer a more upright riding position, read my article on the pros and cons of flat bar electric road bikes.

 1. Ribble Endurance AL e